Myrroddin/feedtillers/README.md

 ## Translating into other languages

 There are a few words and phrases which need translating, and they can be found in the [localization app](https://legacy.curseforge.com/wow/addons/feedtillers/localization).
 You can use your Curseforge/Twitch login if required.
+As of FeedTillers version 2.1.1, I used ChatGPT to create any missing localizations.
+If there are any errors, please create a ticket on GitHub stating which locale you have corrected.

 ## Bugs and Suggestions